compbiozurich/UZH-BIO392/course-results/2020/Maria-Muscalu/2020-09-24-Genome-liftOver.md

 ./liftOver # information about how to use appears

-/* To run the program a map.chain file is needed
+// To run the program a map.chain file is needed
-This can be downloaded at http://hgdownload.cse.ucsc.edu/goldenPath/hg18/liftOver/ I used the hg18toHg19.over.chain */
+// This can be downloaded at http://hgdownload.cse.ucsc.edu/goldenPath/hg18/liftOver/
+// I used the hg18toHg38.over.chain

-# Is very important that the BED file used in liftOver does not have a header row that describes what is in every column.
+// It is very important that the BED file used in liftOver does not have a header row that describes what is in every column.

 awk -v OFS='\t' 'NR !=1 {print "chr"$2,$3,$4,$1"-SEGPROBES-"$7,$6,$5,$3,$4}' 20200924/segments.tsv \
 > 20200924/segments_transformed.bed

-# The command line should have the following format: liftOver oldFile map.chain newFile unmapped
+// The command line should have the following format: liftOver oldFile map.chain newFile unmapped

 ./liftOver 20200924/segments_transformed.bed hg18toHg38.over.chain \
 20200924/liftOver_converted_segments_transformed.bed unmapped-to-grch37